AI Washing Securities Fraud Lawyer

 Case Example: Nate Inc. / Albert Saniger (April 2025)

-In another case, the founder raised $42 million claiming an AI-powered shopping app when transactions were manually processed by contractors.
-The SEC and Department of Justice filed parallel charges.
-Saniger faces up to 20 years in prison on each of two criminal counts.
+In another case, regulators and prosecutors alleged that a founder raised $42 million by claiming an AI-powered shopping app when transactions were manually processed by contractors.
+The SEC and Department of Justice filed parallel charges, and the criminal case remains subject to the ordinary presumption of innocence unless and until guilt is proven.

 Ongoing SEC Priority